automl/SMAC3/doc/quickstart.rst

 Branin
 ~~~~~~
-First of, we'll demonstrate the usage of *SMAC* on the minimization of a standard 2-dimensional continuous test function (`branin <https://www.sfu.ca/~ssurjano/branin.html>`_).
+First of, we'll demonstrate the usage of *SMAC* on the minimization of a standard 2-dimensional continuous test function (`Branin <https://www.sfu.ca/~ssurjano/branin.html>`_).
 This example aims to explain the most basic
 usage of *SMAC*.